antoine186/convSig/README.md

 EMu_prepped <- mut_count(assembly, cur_mut_file, five = TRUE)
 ```

+Please note that the `five` parameter allows us to choose between 3-base and 5-base signatures extraction.
+If set to **FALSE**, 3-base signatures are extracted, otherwise 5-base signatures are extracted.

 ### Expectation Maximisation via ReLU or Exponential Transformation

-convSig provides us with two different approaches when applying EM.
+convSig provides us with two different approaches for applying EM.
 The ReLU transform is applied using the below command:

 ```
 relu_res <- relu_transform(EMu_prepped, five = TRUE, K = 5)